Biography of Ed Sheeran

 Early Career

-As a teenager, Ed Sheeran relocated to London to earnestly pursue his artistic endeavors.
-He honed his performative skills at the National Youth Theatre, delivered hundreds of concerts at small, intimate venues, and gained notoriety through numerous online performances.
+As a teenager, Ed Sheeran moved to London to chase his music dreams.
+He sharpened his performance chops at the National Youth Theatre, played hundreds of gigs at small, intimate venues, and built a following through countless online performances.

-In 2008, two pivotal events transpired in the 17-year-old artist's life: he performed as an opening guitarist for his idols, the alternative band Nizlopi, and enrolled at the Academy of Contemporary Music in Guildford.
+In 2008, two major things happened in the 17-year-old's career: he performed as an opening guitarist for his idols, the alternative band Nizlopi, and enrolled at the Academy of Contemporary Music in Guildford.

-In 2010, he ventured to conquer the United States, armed with neither a contract nor any formal offers, simply purchasing a ticket to Los Angeles.
-There, he promoted his artistry, performing at various city venues.
-The talented and ambitious young man caught the attention of Oscar-winning actor Jamie Foxx.
+In 2010, he set out to conquer the United States, with no contract or formal offers—just a ticket to Los Angeles.
+He hustled around the city, performing at various venues.
+The talented young artist caught the attention of Oscar-winning actor Jamie Foxx.
 Impressed by Sheeran's talent, Foxx initially invited him to his radio show "The Foxxhole," and later to his home recording studio.

 "+"

-Ed Sheeran's debut album "+" earned platinum certification seven times in the United Kingdom (awarded for sales exceeding 300,000 copies).
-Its leading single "The A Team" became a global hit and won Sheeran an Ivor Novello Award, the trophy representing Euterpe, the muse of poetry and music.
+Ed Sheeran's debut album "+" went seven times platinum in the UK, selling over 300,000 copies.
+Its leading single "The A Team" became a global hit and won Sheeran an Ivor Novello Award, the prestigious songwriting honor.
 The song — a lyrical ballad about a prostitute addicted to crack cocaine — was inspired by his experience visiting a homeless shelter.

 "x"

-In June 2014, Ed Sheeran's second studio album "x" (read as "multiply") was released to the public, again shaking the music world.
+In June 2014, Ed Sheeran's second studio album "x" (read as "multiply") dropped, once again taking the music world by storm.
 It debuted at the top of the Billboard 200 and many other charts, winning a Brit Award and a new accolade from BBC Music.
 Following its release, a wax figure of Ed Sheeran was added to Madame Tussauds in New York.

 In 2016, the single "Thinking Out Loud" from the album won Sheeran two Grammy Awards.
 The song's music video garnered over two and a half million views on YouTube within just 24 hours of its release and eventually crossed the billion-views mark.